 Can you work in our existing stack?

 Yes.
 The defaults above are our preferences.
 We adapt to your existing stack when the project requires.
-Pro tip from twelve years of agency work: switching stacks rarely makes a project go faster, so we usually recommend keeping what works.
+Pro tip from thirteen years of agency work: switching stacks rarely makes a project go faster, so we usually recommend keeping what works.

 Why pin Astro to 6.0.4 specifically?